 GLPS uses outside contractors for maintenance on its roads and parking lots.
 Major reconstruction is also contracted out.
-Street sweeping is currently conducted annually.
+Street sweeping will be conducted annually in the spring, generally in April or May.
 Activities associated with maintenance as well as street cleaning activities on GLPS managed roads and parking lots are assessed to determine whether the existing frequency of street cleaning is adequate or whether an increased frequency is required.

 Contractors will be required to follow best management practices for dewatering and disposal of street sweeper waste material, as described in the DEQ compliance assistance document, Catch Basin Cleaning Activities Guidance Document.
-Forms to certify the contractor's familiarity and intent to comply with the document are located in Appendix G, Section 6.
+Forms to certify the contractor's familiarity and intent to comply with the document are located in Appendix D.